Code-Institute-Submissions/MilestoneProject1-Gen5/README.md

 6. The website is now deployed
 7. Scroll back to github pages section to find deployed website link

+#### To run this project locally:
+You will need a github account and to use the chrome browser

+1. Install the Github browser extensions for chrome, restart after installation
+2. Login to gihub
+3. Navigate to the project repository
+4. Click on the "Gitpod" button, located in the top right of the page menu
+5. This creates a new workspace for local workspace

+#### To clone this project (work within a local IDE)

+1. Go to the project github repository
+2. On the project page, click on the "code" dropdown menu icon
+3. Copy the clone url by clicking the clipboard icon on the right side
+4. Open a new terminal of your local IDE
+5. Type git clone then paste the copied url
+6. Press enter, the local clone is created
 ___

 <a name="credit"></a>